naity/Rango/README.md

 Rango
 =====

-Implementation of the sample web application from How To Tango With Django 1.7
+Implementation of the sample web application from How To Tango With Django 1.7 book